How we started

 Adam and I both have a background in wildlife ecology, conservation, and natural resources management.
 I grew up in Oakland County, Michigan and Adam in LaPorte County, Indiana.
 Adam holds a degree in Geosciences from WMU while I have a degree in Environmental Studies from MSU.

-So, our goal at Undertoe is to improve soil biodiversity, increase wildlife diversity on our property, and grow delicious, seasonal fruits and vegetables for our neighbors and friends.
+So, overall our goal at Undertoe is to improve soil biodiversity, increase wildlife diversity on our property, and grow delicious, seasonal fruits and vegetables for our neighbors and friends.
 We also strive to enrich the minds of our community about a sustainable food system.

 We look forward to meeting you.
 We feel honored to grow for you.
 We are thrilled to be involved in the local food movement of Northwest Michigan.
 We choose to farm because it is a deeply rewarding lifestyle that contributes to our personal growth while also improving the health of our community.